mjbrechner/hy-fun-ator/README.md

 Hy-fun-ator
 by M.J.
 Brechner

 This is a simple site to help convert hyphens to various styles of dashes.
-Input a hyphenated word and click the button to be presented with a smorgasbord of dashes.
+Input some text and click the button to be presented with a smorgasbord of dashes.